 The Company occupies under a lease/purchase agreement approximately 250,000 square feet in two facilities located in Newark, New York.
 The Company leases approximately 30,000 square feet in a facility based in Abingdon, England.
 At both locations, the Company maintains administrative offices, manufacturing and production facilities, a research and development laboratory, an engineering department and a machine shop.
 The Company's corporate headquarters are located in the Newark facility.
-The Company also maintains a sales office in Nutley, New Jersey.
-The Company believes that its facilities are adequate and suitable for its current manufacturing needs.
-The Company entered into a lease/purchase agreement with the local county authority in February 1998 with respect to its 110,000 square foot manufacturing facility in Newark, New York which provides more favorable terms and reduces the expense for the lease of the facility.
+The Company also maintains a adequate and suitable for its current manufacturing needs.
+The Company believes that its facilities are into a lease/purchase agreement with the local county authority in February 1998 with respect to its 110,000 square foot manufacturing facility in Newark, New York which provides more favorable terms and reduces the expense for the lease of the facility.
 The lease also includes an adjacent building to the Company's manufacturing facility estimated to encompass approximately 140,000 square feet and approximately 65 acres of property.
 Pursuant to the lease, the Company delivered a down payment in the amount of \$0.44 million and paid the local governmental authority annual installments in the amount of \$0.05 million through December 2001 decreasing to approximately \$0.03 million for the period commencing December 2001 and ending December 2007.
 Upon expiration of the lease in 2007, the Company is required to purchase its facility for the purchase price of one dollar.